sonu2027/engineering-resource-management-system/README.md

 - I used ChatGPT to validate my logic, clarify doubts about implementation, and understand specific concepts when I needed deeper clarity.

-# Specific examples of how AI accelerated your development
+# Specific examples of how AI accelerated my development

 AI tools like GitHub Copilot and ChatGPT significantly accelerated my development process in several ways: